daviddarke/automated-browser-testing/automated-testing.md

 ---

-# Standard browser testing is:
+# Standard browser testing isn't perfect
 - Time consuming.
 - VERY easy to forget to test something important.
 - New developers on projects might not know what to test.